StraighterLine: Courses

-The company primarily offers McGraw-Hill course content delivered via a Moodle learning management system.
+The company primarily offers McGraw-Hill generated course content delivered via a Moodle learning management system, rather than offering courses developed by professors.
 StraighterLine charges a flat monthly rate, plus a charge for each course taken.
-Straighterline requires proctoring for a course final exam. eTextbooks and tutoring are included for free with course purchase.
+Straighterline requires proctoring for a course final exam. eTextbooks and tutoring are included with course purchase.

 StraighterLine offers more than 60 online college courses as of August 2022.

 The company has strategic partnerships with the Educational Testing Service and the makers of the Collegiate Learning Assessment, as part of a plan to expand into offering validated tests from leading educational organizations.

 Professor Direct

-StraighterLine launched professor led courses in December, 2012.
-Professor Direct allows professors to set their own premiums on courses, charging any amount of their choosing per student.
-This is the first time a business or school has allowed professors to set their own prices for courses that lead to college credit.
-Students can choose between 8- and 15-week cohorts, or self-paced formats.
-At time of launch StraighterLine had 15 professors with masters or doctorate degrees.
+In 2012, StraighterLine launched professor led courses under the name Professor Direct.
+Professor Direct was the first time a business or school allowed professors to set their own prices for courses that could potentially lead to college credit.
+As of March, 2026, no mention of Professor Direct can be found on the StraighterLine website.

 Partners

-StraighterLine has a network of over 150 partner colleges that guarantee full credit transfer, with nearly 2,000 additional institutions having accepted StraighterLine credits in the past.
+StraighterLine has a network of over 150 partner colleges that guarantee full credit transfer, and the company website claims that over 3,000 institutions have accepted StraighterLine credits in the past.
 In 2016, the U.S. Department of Education selected StraighterLine to participate in the EQUIP program to test a financial aid partnership with Dallas County Community College District and the Council for Higher Education Accreditation.
-In April 2018, StraighterLine launched its new partnership through the Department of Education's EQUIP Pilot Initiative.
-The program was the first of eight selected by the U.S. Department of Education (DOE) for its Educational Quality through Innovation Partnerships (EQUIP) initiative to launch to students.
-Through the EQUIP experiment, students will be allowed, for the first time, to use federal student aid to enroll in programs offered by innovative, nontraditional education providers that are partnering with accredited colleges or universities.
+The EQUIP experiment, which the US Department of Education considered a failure, allowed students to use federal student aid to enroll in courses offered by unaccredited partners of accredited institutions of higher education.
+Dallas County Community College District withdrew from the experiment before the program became operational.

-The online course provider began operations and has served over 150,000 students as of 2021.
+The online course provider has served over 150,000 students as of 2021.

 History

 The company was founded in 2009 by Burck Smith and David Parento as a division of Smarthinking, Inc., an online tutoring provider, and was spun out in 2010, shortly before Smarthinking was acquired by Pearson PLC.
 In 2011, the company was named one of "The 10 Most Innovative Companies in Education" by Fast Company (magazine).
 In 2017, the company was named an "Innovator Worth Watching" by The Christensen Institute.
 StraighterLine has had multiple rounds of investment, and in April 2012 received a 10-million dollar investment.
 Investors include: FirstMark Capital, City Light Capital, and Chrysalis Ventures.

-The company is growing rapidly, in January 2012 StraighterLine was at 11 employees, by July 2012 it was at 22.
+The company showed growth in its first 5 years, in January 2012 StraighterLine was at 11 employees, by July 2012 it was at 22.
 As of September 2017, the company was at 50.

 CEO

 Heather Combs was named CEO, March 15, 2022 of StraighterLine.
-Shweta Kabadi of BV Investment Partners, a current investor, is the current, Interim CEO, as of December 19, 2023.
+Shweta Kabadi of BV Investment Partners, a current investor, was the interim CEO, as of December 19, 2023.
+The current CEO is Matt Hulett of Rosetta Stone.